Emmanuel Tagoe: Professional career

 Tagoe made his professional debut on 19 June 2004, losing by fifth-round technical knockout (TKO) against Lante Addy in Accra, Ghana.

 After compiling a record of 26–1 (13 KOs) he faced former world champion Mzonke Fana for the vacant IBO lightweight title on 2 December 2016 at the Bukom Boxing Arena in Accra.
 In a fight which saw Tagoe score two knockdowns in the first round, he went on to win via shutout unanimous decision (UD) with two judges scoring the bout 120–106 and the third scoring it 120–107.
 Fana collapsed in his corner after the final bell, requiring immediate medical attention from the ringside doctors.
 He was taken to the hospital before the results were announced.
-Ryan Garcia (22-0, 18 KOs) won in his return to boxing on saturday Night, defeating Emmanuel Tagoe (32-2,15 KOs) by unanimous decision in San Antonio.
-Garcia dominated the fight, but didn't get the knockout he had predicted.

 On April 9, 2022, Tagoe lost by a wide unanimous decision after twelve rounds to Ryan Garcia at the Alamodome in San Antonio, Texas, with scores of 119-110 (twice) and 118-109 against Tagoe.
+Garcia dominated the fight, but didn't get the knockout he had predicted.

 Tagoe agreed to a lightweight division fight against highly rated American prospect Keyshawn Davis on April 8, 2024, in Newark, New Jersey however Tagoe never signed a contract and his team informed Top Rank that he will not go through with the fight for undisclosed reasons.